Dobhi: Eco tourism

-Geographical Location
+Geographical location

 Dobhi village is found just off the banks of the Falgu River.

+Temple

+Shri Ram Janaki Thakurbari Dobhi, Devi Mandir Bypass, Devi Mandir Ningri is situated in Dobhi.
+And on the road going from here to Ranchi, there is Shri Radha Krishna Thakur Bari Temple in Ghirsindi Kalan village.

 Transport

 Dobhi village resides at the junction of two national highways: NH 19 (Grand Trunk Road) and NH 22, the latter of which connects to Bodh Gaya, Gaya and Patna; as well as to Jharkhand (a neighbouring state).

 Dobhi is located approximately 25 km from Gaya Airport, 2 km from Chanda Village, and 5 km south of Amarut.